 Who knows best about hidden gems?
 Locals, that’s right!
 Every Saturday and Sunday (and in summer on Wednesdays) you can join a local on a free walking tour through the centre of town and you will hear the most amazing stories.
 Like why there was a battle on between Miffy and Hello Kitty, and where poor people in Utrecht were once tucked away.
 Highly recommend.

 Fort aan de Klop

 Utrecht is surrounded by fortresses, from medieval times up until World War II these fortresses were used to protect the middle of The Netherlands and Holland.
 Soldiers would flood the land, whilst keeping the fortresses.
 Most of them were just standing there, unused for decades, until a while ago quite a few around Utrecht were turned into museums or restaurants.
 Close to my house Fort aan de Klop is a fine example.
 Once used by soldiers during the First World War, now a restaurant with a great outdoor space.
-Very popular with families on weekend.
+Very popular with families on the weekend.

 The colour kitchen

-It’s a little out of the way but the Maximus Brewery is well worth the bus trip or bike ride.
+It’s a little out of the way but the Brouwerij Maximus is well worth the bus trip or bike ride.
 You can visit the brewery, but it’s just as great to just sit outside in the sun and taste the seasonal beers or the specials on tap.
 The hoppy beers (like high hops or pandora) are my favourites.